 This is used to emulsify products and create a uniform texture.
-Most often in chocolate products, but it’s increasingly in breads and crackers too (even organic).
-It’s basically a short cut in the process to create a specific texture.
+Most often in chocolate products, but it’s increasingly in bread and crackers too (even organic).
+It’s basically a shortcut in the process to create a specific texture.
 Soy is a hormone disruptor.

 Choose instead: Products that don’t contain it at all, or which contain sunflower lecithin instead.
 Lecithin in and of itself is fine.